BA in Political Science with Co-operative Education

 Students should consult an undergraduate program advisor in the Arts Students’ Centre for information and advice on their overall program requirements.
 Advising contact information can be found online: arts.ucalgary.ca/advising.

 The Minor in Security Studies cannot be taken in conjunction with minors in History or Political Science.

 Admission to Honours

-The Faculty of Arts procedures for Admission to BA Political Science (Honours) established in section 3.3.2 Honours Degrees with a Major Field are applicable and provide the overall framework.
+The Faculty of Arts procedures for Admission to BA Political Science (Honours) established in section 3.3.2 Honours Degrees are applicable and provide the overall framework.
 Students wishing to be considered for admission into BA Political Science (Honours) program must have completed at least 30 units.
 The GPA for admission and continuation is typically higher than the 3.30 minimum set by the Faculty.
 Please see Department website for current admission and continuation GPA for Honours.
 Students wishing to apply to an Honours program must apply through their Student Centre for a change of program to Honours by February 1.

 Courses Constituting the Field of Political Science

 The following categories are provided for use in selecting courses to meet program expectations: